google/gvisor/content/docs/user_guide/FAQ.md

 to a compatibility issue or a missing feature in gVisor.
 See [Debugging](../debugging/).

-### When I run my container, docker fails with `open /run/containerd/.../<containerid>/log.json: no such file or directory`.
+### When I run my container, docker fails with: `open /run/containerd/.../<containerid>/log.json: no such file or directory`

 You are using an older version of Linux which doesn't support `memfd_create`. gVisor requires Linux {{< required_linux >}} ([older Linux][old-linux]).